AhGI0/alx-low_level_programming/0x09-static_libraries/README.md

 ---

-*3-What is the point of using ranlib?
+*What is the point of using ranlib?

     -List the content of a library